ProximalElk6186/xmb-linux/README.md

 ```
 3. **Open the project file through your favourite editor**

+4. **After building it will be available at http://localhost:5000**

 ## Copyright Warning

 XMB™ (XrossMediaBar™) is a graphical user interface developed by Sony Corporation.